-I’m a 5’0 tall, 110-pound femme who has used dildos with the circumference of a soda can.
-My enjoyment is so much more than a Napoleonic “Fuck you.
-I’ll show you”; fisting and girthy sex toys make me come uncontrollably.
-And with the Tantus Ringo and its whopping 2.35″ max girth,
+I'm a 5'0 tall, 110-pound femme who has used dildos with the circumference of a soda can.
+My enjoyment of huge sex toys is so much more than a Napoleonic "Fuck you.
+I'll show you"

 UPDATE: the Oxballs Ergo Large is about the same thickness but WAY more comfortable plug to use vaginally.
 It is an absolute delight for that purpose.
 Also, I've gone even bigger than the Tantus Ringo with the SelfDelve Eggplant and Vixen Creations VixSkin Gambler.

 The Tantus Ringo is a HUUUUGE, matte plug made of medium-firm silicone, with a bit of flex at the tip.
 I wanted to feel the stretch vaginally and walk around wearing it, even though it's marketed as a butt plug.